 Question: Do I need holiday insurance & medical cover?

-Answer: We strongly advise taking out a suitable holiday insurance policy including cancellation cover which is not expensive.
-Also please do remember to bring your EHIC European Health Insurance Card to cover any medical emergency during your visit.
+Answer: We strongly advise taking out a suitable holiday insurance policy including cancellation cover & sickness/health cover.

 Question: What documents do I need to drive in France?

 Answer: It is compulsory to carry your original vehicle registration & insurance documents with you also your driving licence.
 They do love to issue on the spot fines here!!
-Here is a useful link telling you of legal requirements when driving abroad RAC driving in France
+Here is a useful link telling you of legal requirements when driving abroad The AA driving in Europe

 Question: Can I find Genets lake by putting your postcode in my Sat-Nav?